dollabs/pamela/doc/PAMELA.md

 ### defpclass

-The `defpclass` command is the top level Pamela construct which defines a Pamela class and defines a model symbol which is bound to a the class constructor method.
+The `defpclass` command is the primary top level Pamela construct which defines a Pamela class and defines a model symbol which is bound to a the class constructor method.